-At 15, teenager Miltan Danil lost the woman he had known as his mother and found out that she was really his grandmother.
-This was the first of a series of revelations that shattered everything Miltan had believed about his family and propelled him onto a road towards addiction.
+At 15, teenager Miltan Danil lost the woman he had known as his mother and found out that she had really been his grandmother.
+This was the first of an avalanche of revelations that shattered everything Miltan had believed about his family and propelled him onto a road towards addiction.
 Now long recovered and a pastor and presenter on SAT-7’s Persian-language channel, he tells a remarkable story of how God shaped him in order to minister to many more drug-addicted people in Iran.

 Born into an Assyrian, nominally Christian family in Urmia, north-west Iran, Miltan was too young to understand what was happening when his actual parents divorced.
 He spent most of his childhood being brought up by his grandparents, whom he knew as his mum and dad.